-YEAR 4 PEOPLE The family of God in Scriptu CALLED Confirmation of time to renew baptismal promises The importance of families Family relationships Respect for those who gave us life.
-Our response to being chosen What it feels like to be chosen Why it is difficult to make a response in some situations Giving up something else when you are chosen.
-What help do you need to chose The work of the Holy Spirit in our lives The work of the Holy Spirit in the lives of Christians What it is to live in the light of Christ The commitment of people who respond to the call of God G IFT God's gift of love & friendship in Jesus What you value most about the gift of friendship What you offer others in your friendship Why the gift of love and friendship is important?
-The joys and demands of friendship The commitment required by the gift of love and friendship.
-COMMUNITY life in the local Christian community: ministries in the parish The meaning of community The advantages of being part of a community?
-What helps to build up community The demands of being part of a community?
-Why people give time and service in helping others in their community The causes of a breakdown of a community How the parish community celebrates together and supports one another GIVING & RECEIVING Living in communion Your experience of giving and receiving.
-The importance of giving and receiving?
+YEAR 4 PEOPLE The family of God in Scripture The importance of families Family relationships Respect for those who gave us life.
+CALLED Confirmation a time to renew baptismal promises Our response to being chosen What it feels like to be chosen Why it is difficult to make a response in some situations Giving up something else when you are chosen.

+What help do you need to chose The work of the Holy Spirit in our lives The work of the Holy Spirit in the lives of Christians What it is to live in the light of Christ The commitment of people who respond to the call of God GIFT God's gift of love What you value most about the gift of friendship & friendship in What you offer others in your friendship Jesus Why the gift of love and friendship is important?
+The joys and demands of friendship COMMUNITAL life in the level The commitment required by the gift of love and friendship.
+The manning of a second state of the sec COMMUNITY life in the local Christian The meaning of community The advantages of being part of a community? community: The advantages of being part of a community?
+What helps to build up community ministries in the The demands of being part of a community? parish Why people give time and service in helping others in their community The causes of a breakdown of a community How the parish community celebrates together and supports one another GIVING & Living in Your experience of giving and receiving.
+RECEIVING communion The importance of giving and receiving?
 The joys and demands of giving and receiving?
 Why it is important to live in communion Ways in which we live and grow in communion.
-How the Eucharist challenges and enables living and growing in communion?
-SELF DISCIPLINE Celebrating growth to new life The experience of giving up something and be very disciplined for a good reason.
-How to be self-disciplined How self-discipline helps people to grow and make the best use of their potential Lent; the opportunity to make change and to prepare for Christ's Resurrection on Easter Sunday.
-NEW LIFE To hear & live the Easter message What you do when life is difficult The experience of good news bringing life. and happiness.
-How the power of the Holy Spirit helps Christians today BUILDING BRIDGES Admitting wrong, being reconciled with God and one another.
-What makes friendships strong How decisions about friendship are informed by beliefs and values.
-How friendships are built

-How friendships may be restored when they have been broken Sin and the importance of examining of your conscience The greatest commandment, love of God and others The meaning of contrition and of absolution Forgiveness of others GOD'S PEOPLE Different saints show people what God is like.
-What makes a person do extraordinary things?
-How ordinary people do extraordinary things.
-The qualities you admire in others How true happiness can be found How you can do extraordinary things
+How the Eucharist challenges and enables living and growing SELF DISCIPLINE Calabrastina in communion?
+SELF DISCIPLINE Celebrating growth to new The experience of giving up something and be very disciplined for a good reason. life How to be self-disciplined 1116 How self-discipline helps people to grow and make the best use of their potential Lent; the opportunity to make change and to prepare for Christ's Resurrection on Easter Sunday.
+NEW LIFE To hear & live What you do when life is difficult the Easter The experience of good news bringing life. and happiness. message How the power of the Holy Spirit helps Christians today BUILDING Admitting wrong, What makes friendships strong BRIDGES being reconciled How decisions about friendship are informed by beliefs and with God and one values. another.
+How friendships are built How friendships may be restored when they have been broken Sin and the importance of examining of your conscience The greatest commandment, love of God and others The meaning of contrition and of absolution Forgiveness of others GOD'S PEOPLE Different saints What makes a person do extraordinary things? show people what How ordinary people do extraordinary things.
+God is like.
+The qualities you admire in others How true happiness can be found 1 How you can do extraordinary things